levimatther/metaapi-node.js-sdk/readme.md

 ## Obtaining MetaApi token
 You can obtain MetaApi token via [https://app.metaapi.cloud/token](https://app.metaapi.cloud/token) UI.

+## Working code examples
+You can find code examples in the examples folder of this npm package.

 ## Add MetaTrader account to MetaApi
 You can use [https://app.metaapi.cloud/accounts](https://app.metaapi.cloud/accounts) UI to add a MetaTrader account to MetaApi application.
 Alternatively you can use API as